 Only persons with disabilities who have exhausted all other avenues of community-based services are eligible for placement in such facilities.
-They typically cater to adults from 16 to 55 years old.
+They typically cater to adults from 18 to 55 years old.
 Older adults with disabilities may be eligible for senior community homes or nursing homes.

 You can find out more details on locations of disability residential facilities, their contact numbers and operating hours, on our service directory.
 For details on the number of vacancies in the centre, fees and specifics of their programmes, contact the service provider directly.

 The Vulnerable Adults Act (VAA) safeguards Vulnerable Adults (VA) from abuse, neglect, or self-neglect.
 A VA is defined as “an individual age 18 and older, who because of a physical or mental infirmity, disability or incapacity, is incapable of protecting oneself from harm”.
-This law complements existing laws, such as the Women's Charter and Mental Capacity Act.
-More information, including where to go for help, can be found from the below:
+This law complements existing laws, such as the Women's Charter and the Mental Capacity Act.
+More information, including where to seek help, can be found from the below: